Home > Blog > Stainless Steel Finishes: Mill 2B, Mirror Polished & Brushed

 What Is Stainless Steel Finish?

 Stainless steel is an alloy group having special properties, it must contain a minimum of 10.5% Chromium content, which is a necessary element, this is an extremely thin but stable and passive Chromium-rich oxide film on the surface to resist corrosion, with the addition of other elements, increasing the properties make it is a wide used material.
+Stainless Steel Finish is the visual appearance of the metal and is created through various processing methods, including rolling, polishing, and blasting.
+These finishes range from dull to bright and include special textures that may be mechanically applied for highly specialized applications.

 Types of Stainless Steel Finishes